prachil007/in-code-generator/README.md

 5. Points to be considered -
     * Table name is considered in singular form, its sibling (plural) form is being considered by adding `s` at the end of the program.
     * While suggesting PRs, please do not make code complicated, and follow the best practices of python.
+    * `'deleted', 'created_at', 'created_by', 'updated_at', 'updated_by'` are the field names that will be ignored while creating tables.
+Reason being that they are common and being handled as deemed necessary.
+    * `'constraint'` or `');'` are termination sequences.

 6. Although this program primarily focuses on
 Code Generation, it can be transformed into any text replacement needs, such as generating a letter to all of your employees. :D

 #### Contribution
 1. Raise an issue, a community discussion will decide the necessity of a feature.